sisl/astra-rl/docs/tutorials/customizing_training/trainers.md

 ## 5. Best Practices & Sanity Checks

-* **Don’t hack the Harness** unless you truly need different data-collection semantics; most customization belongs in the trainer/config/environment/algorithm.
+* **Don't hack the Harness** unless you truly need different data-collection semantics; most customization belongs in the trainer/config/environment/algorithm.
 * **Detach when logging:** `logs["loss"] = float(loss.detach().item())` to avoid holding computation graphs.
-* **Checkpoint sensibly:** attacker + tokenizer is usually enough; if your algorithm has extra state, save it too.
+* **Checkpoint sensibly:** tester + tokenizer is usually enough; if your algorithm has extra state, save it too.
 * **Batching vs. accumulation:** prefer reasonable batch sizes; use `gradient_accumulation_steps` when memory is tight.
 * **Reproducibility:** seed PyTorch/NumPy and pass a `seed` through your environment when possible.
 * **Validation cadence:** dev eval can be slow—choose `eval_every` that matches your budget.